Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Rigours Theorems about Equilibration

 The equilibration can be simply understood as a dephasing.
 The time evolution of the observable is given by

 We can see that the time evolution is given by a sum of complex numbers with phases that change in time by a "velocity" $E_n-E_m$.
 All these complex numbers (phasors) needed to be almost aligned for a non-equilibrium initial state.
-But, as time evolves each complex number gets a different phase and, for incommensurable gaps, the phasors spread uniformly in the complex plane becoming an equilibrium state.
-It is possible to estimate time scales for the equilibration \cite{Tro2018, Short11, Wilming18}, but as we have a quasi-periodic function revivals very close to the initial state will occur, but the time scale increases exponentially with the system size \cite{Peres82, Venuti15}.
+But as time evolves each complex number gets a different phase and, for incommensurable gaps, the phasors spread uniformly in the complex plane becoming an equilibrium state.
+It is possible to estimate time scales for the equilibration \cite{Tro2018, Short11, Wilming18}.
+However, as we have a quasi-periodic function revivals very close to the initial state will occur, although its time scale increases exponentially with the system size \cite{Peres82, Venuti15}.

 Therefore we know that for $H$ with not many "degenerate gaps", initial states with large $d_{eff}$ will equilibrate when one looks at observable with a not large $||A||$.
-Actually, one should study how these two quantities scale with the system size $N$, since we only expect equilibration for large systems.
-One drawback is that while the results are rigorous and very general they do not give information about more physical properties of the system, initial state, and observables nor if the the equilibrium state is thermal.
+Note that the upper bound gives no information about the time scales, but only the guarantee that equilibration will happen after enough time.
+Actually, one should study how $||A||$ and $d_{eff}$ scale with the system size $N$, since we only expect equilibration for large systems.
+One drawback is that while the results are rigorous and very general they do not give information about more physical properties of the system, initial state, and observables nor if the the equilibrium state is thermal; with a few exceptions as \cite{Farrelly17}.

-\section{Thermalization, Integrability and Chaos}
+\section{Thermalization, Integrability, and Chaos}

 In most works trying to connect equilibration and thermalization with a break of integrability and chaos, through ETH, $|\psi_0\>$ is the ground state of an initial Hamiltonian $H(\lambda_0)$.
 The system Hamiltonian is then suddenly changed, quenched, to $H(\lambda)$ and we let the system evolve isolated.
 Usually, one study under which $H$ and quenches the system thermalize and try to connect with a break of integrability and quantum chaos.
 In these works the main question is if the equilibrium state is a thermal state; in general one directly looks if the system thermalizes or not.
 Consider the micro-canonical thermal state